joemoose/dungeoneers.d20/docs/backgrounds/jongleur.md

 # Jongleur

+---

-> What inspires the soul more than song, words, and spectacle?
+What inspires the soul more than song, words, and spectacle?
 Why practice for years to master the arcane when you've already got real magic inside?

-## Names

-Jax, Selene, Baladria, Ada, Felix, Saylor, Tripp, Lantos, Echo, Jubilo
+---

 ## Starting Gear